Select your cookie preferences

 An S3 table represents a structured dataset consisting of underlying table data and related metadata.
 This data is stored inside a table bucket as a subresource.
 All tables in a table bucket are stored in the Apache Iceberg table format.
-Through integration with AWS Glue Data Catalog, you can interact with your tables using AWS analytics services, such as Amazon Athena and Amazon Redshift.
 Amazon S3 manages maintenance of your tables through automatic file compaction and snapshot management.
 For more information, see S3 Tables maintenance.

 s3://63a8e430-6e0b-46f5-k833abtwr6s8tmtsycedn8s4yc3xhuse1b--table-s3